A Non Sequitur

 - Never Goes Anywhere —

-Being merely inconsequential or strange is not enough.
+Simply being random, strange, or inconsequential to the story is not enough.
 All three criteria have to be met.
 If a scene is considered "borderline", it is likely not an example.
 BLAMs are often Level Breakers

 The Trope Namer is All Dogs Go to Heaven